DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/communicate-about-wellbeing-to-improve-staff-retention.md

 ### Set up a working group

-The workload group will be formed with a different group of staff each term that will meet about staff workload and will make recommendations for colleagues and senior leadership to support staff to manage this.
+The workload group will be formed with a different group of staff each term.
+They will meet to talk about staff workload and make recommendations for colleagues and senior leadership, to support staff in managing this.

 The group will be representative of staff, and include a range of experience, for example: